 Mental Illness, an embarrassment!

-People ailing from mental issues are subjected to rigorous discrimination at workplace by few narrow-minded people.
+People ailing from mental issues are subjected to rigorous discrimination at the workplace by a few narrow-minded people.
 The latter fails to realize the ordeal they go through in practicality.
 Such people need to be looked after with delicate care and given specific jobs.
 But who in this modernized society understands this?
 Even if, we all are well-educated!

 With time, rationality is losing grounds, agreed, still, there are some unfortunate who are afraid to disclose their condition with the thought of being misjudged and degraded as untouchables.
 The fear of being teased, nagged, and socially cornered makes it almost impossible for an individual to confide to another co-worker about their mental distress.
 Hence, it becomes a compulsion to show these miniatures that everything is fine even if things are the other way round.
 A stigma still exists on mental distress.
 Busy in work does take your mind away from the mental health problems but at the same time worsens it as no one around has any idea of what you are going through, rather you have to pretend everything is fine.